 Due to the varied demands and diverse approaches to dance technique, individual instructors will communicate specific guidelines for attire in ballet, modern and jazz technique classes via their course syllabi.
+It is important that dancers practice professional presentation in efforts to highlight their best abilities in each dance form.
 In general, dancers are asked to wear clothing such as leotards and tights that allow the instructor to check placement and alignment.
-Avoid baggy clothes, sweat pants or sweat shirts, and wear appropriate shoes for each form.
+Avoid baggy clothes, sweatpants or sweatshirts, and wear appropriate shoes for each form.
 Students should wear supportive undergarments and modest attire.
 No bare midriffs or shorts above mid-thigh, shirts tied around the waist, jewelry or hats allowed in classes or rehearsals.
 Hair should be styled so it stays out of the face.